Longleat Safari Park

 Restrictions

-Assistance dogs are allowed at Longleat but are not allowed in the Safari Park or the Motion Simulator (there is free kennelling at the entrance to the Safari Park available).
+Assistance dogs are allowed at Longleat but not in certain areas.
+Free kennelling is available at the entrance to the Safari Park on a first come, first served basis.
+See Longleat's website for full details.

 Attractions